gauravgit0303/Project_Test/README.md

 Sever running state:
 ====================
 1) Uptime of server status

 2) Load on the server

 CPU:
 =======
 1) CPU load

-2) CPU temperature(SSL-Offloading is CPU sensitive process)
+2) CPU temperature(SSL-Offloading is CPU sensitive process).

-3) Increase in file descriptor (Slower responses and higher wait time will cause high FD’s on server)
+3) Increase in file descriptor (Slower responses and higher wait time will cause high FD’s on server).

 Network:
 =========